Opuntia: Distribution and habitat

-Prickly pears also produce a fruit, commonly eaten in Mexico and in the Mediterranean region, known as tuna; it also is used to make aguas frescas.
+Prickly pears produce a fruit known as tuna, commonly eaten in Mexico and in the Mediterranean region, which is also used to make aguas frescas.
 The fruit can be red, wine-red, green, or yellow-orange.
 In the Galápagos Islands, the Galápagos prickly pear, O. galapageia, has previously been treated as a number of different species, but is now only divided into varieties and subvarieties.
 Most of these are confined to one or a few islands, so they have been described as "an excellent example of adaptive radiation".
-On the whole, islands with tall, trunked varieties have giant tortoises, and islands lacking tortoises have low or prostrate forms of Opuntia.
+On the whole, islands with tall, trunked varieties are also the home of giant tortoises, whereas islands lacking tortoises have low or prostrate forms of Opuntia.
 Prickly pears are a prime source of food for the common giant tortoises in the Galápagos Islands, so they are important in the food web.

-Charles Darwin was the first to note that these cacti have thigmotactic anthers; when the anthers are touched, they curl over, depositing their pollen.
-This movement can be seen by gently poking the anthers of an open Opuntia flower.
-The same trait has evolved convergently in other species (e.g. Lophophora).
+Charles Darwin was the first to note that the cacti have thigmotactic anthers.
+When the anthers are touched, they curl over, depositing their pollen on the pollinator.
+That movement can be seen by gently poking the anthers of an open Opuntia flower.
+The same trait has evolved convergently in other genera (e.g. Lophophora).